davenverse/shellfish/docs/tutorial/reading_writing.md

 ### Exercise

 You may not like to keep using the `flatMap` function over and over again to sequence computations.
-This is why there is the [macro keyword `for`](https://docs.scala-lang.org/scala3/book/control-structures.html#for-expressions) to automatically let the compiler write the `flatMap`s for you.
+This is why there is the [`for` construct](https://docs.scala-lang.org/scala3/book/control-structures.html#for-expressions) to automatically let the compiler write the `flatMap`s for you.
 Why don't you try rewriting the program we just did using for-comprehensions?

 ```scala
 def run: IO[Unit] =